joelea/hodder/README.md

 Completely independently:

-* The frontend generates a stream of db state which it then renders as the counter.
+* The frontend generates a stream of db state which it then renders as the list of todos.
 This should be replaced with websockets soon to avoid the crazy polling.